 Famous Spanish Artists from the Contemporary Art World

-We all know about famous Spanish artists such as Francisco Goya, Pablo Picasso, Joan Miro or Salvador Dali.
+We all know about famous Spanish artists such as Francisco Goya, Pablo Picasso, Joan Miro or Salvador Dali, but what about contemporary art?
+Where are Spanish artists placed in the modern art world?
 Spanish art has certainly been an important contributor to Western art throughout centuries and has produced many famous and influential artists who have been changing the course of art history.
 With so many different artistic movements that took place within the peninsula such as Surrealism or Cubism, the history of Spanish art is quite remarkable.
 If you take a tour around Spanish world-class art institutions such as Reina Sofia, El Prado, or Thyssen-Bornemisza Museum, you will come face to face with the country’s fascinating cultural heritage and the deep impact their artists made.